matjon/em3371-controller/README.md

 parameters of GCC.
 Some hints:

 1. Login via SSH and check `/proc/cpuinfo` and top of `dmesg`.
-This will tell the architecture and the version of the compiler that was used to build the kernel.
+This will tell the architecture and version of the compiler that was used to build the kernel.
 2. Look at the DD-WRT source code and build scripts on https://github.com/mirror/dd-wrt/ .
    The source code is unfortunately messy and it is not easy to determine which build scripts are really used and which are just leftovers sitting idly in the repository.